-- 6.6 Newton Flotman Church of England Primary Academy is for children aged 4 to 11.
+- 6.5 There is a small village shop located on St Mary's Close. - 6.6 Newton Flotman Church of England Primary Academy is for children aged 4 to 11.
 In September 2023 there were 102 pupils.
 The school is part of the Diocese of Norwich St Benet's Multi Academy Trust and part of the Long Stratton Cluster of Schools.
 Newton Flotman is within the catchment area of Long Stratton High for secondary school pupils. - 6.7 Newton Flotman Surgery is open three days a week and run by the Long Stratton Medical Partnership.
 It has a dispensary. - 6.8 The old bridge over the Tas River connects Newton Flotman parish with Saxlingham Thorpe.
 It is identified as a site for visual, environmental and amenity enhancement (including hard and soft landscaping improvements), possibly to enable community use.
 Should an opportunity arise in the future, there is community support for improved pedestrian and cycle access to and across the bridge, seating, planters and/or public open space.